How to Make Strawberry Mint Simple Syrup at Home

 - ½ cup fresh mint leaves, shredded or torn

-This recipe makes about 1 to 1½ cups of syrup, depending on how much you reduce it.
+This recipe makes about 1 to 1½ cups of syrup, depending on how much you simmer it.

 How to Make Strawberry Mint Simple Syrup

-This syrup comes together in under 30 minutes and keeps in the fridge for up to two weeks.
+This syrup comes together quickly and keeps in the fridge for up to two weeks.

 Step 1: Heat sugar and water